 - Changes to Hours Worked/Voluntary Termination

-- The Board of Medical Examiners and the Board of Nursing jointly approve applications for collaborative practice between physicians and Certified Registered Nurse Practitioners (CRNPs) and Certified Nurse-Midwives (CNMs).
+The Board of Medical Examiners and the Board of Nursing jointly approve applications for approval of collaborative practices between qualified physicians and CRNPs and/or CNMs.

-- The CRNP/CNM then applies to the Alabama Board of Nursing for approval of an initial or modified collaborative agreement.
+- CRNP/CNM: Apply to Alabama Board of Nursing (ABN) for approval of an initial or modified collaborative agreement.

 - Has met all requirements for completion of/graduation from an organized program of study and clinical experience beyond the basic educational preparation as a registered nurse recognized by the Nursing Board.